-The triple science option studies the subjects in greater depth and learners need to demonstrate a good understanding in science and should be working at Grade 4 or above in English, Maths and Science by the end of Year 8 for them to succeed at this option.
+The triple science option studies the subjects in greater depth and learners need to demonstrate a good understanding in science and should be working at Grade 4 in English, Maths and Science or above by the end of Year 8 for them to succeed at this option.